 How the most played song in radio history was misinterpreted by the public.

-Released on May 20, 1983, a month before the album Synchronicity, “Every Breath You Take” became The Police’s signature song, charting for 8 weeks in the first place in the list of best-selling singles in the United States and 4 weeks in the list of the UK's best-selling singles, it became the best-selling single of the year and the fifth best-selling single of the decade.
+Released on May 20, 1983, a month before the album Synchronicity, 'Every Breath You Take' became The Police’s signature song, topping US best-selling singles chart for 8 weeks and UK's best-selling singles for 4 weeks, nominated for three Grammy Awards and winning Song of the Year and Best Pop Performance by a Duo or Group with Vocals, it became the best-selling single of the year and the fifth best-selling single of the decade.

 But the song, seen by the majority of the public as romantic, hides in its brilliant arrangement, the dark tones of its lyrics.

 Sting wrote the song in 1982, shortly after the divorce from his first wife and at the beginning of his relationship with the current one.
 This period was troubled for the composer, given the public condemnation of the relationship.

 Sting stated, in a BBC Radio 2 interview, "I think the song is very, very sinister and ugly and people have actually misinterpreted it as being a gentle little love song, when it's quite the opposite".
 The musician would later be disconcerted by the number of people who think the music is more positive and light than it really is.
 He insists that the theme of the song is the obsession with a lost love and the jealousy and vigilance that follows (Every breath you take, every move you make, every link you break, every step you take ...
 I'll be watching you).
 The original lyrics of the song, available only in the recording multitrack as a guiding voice for the final vocal, are even more sinister (watch Rick Beato's analysis of the song).